 - 1. In the Read-Aloud you heard, "Tying the thread to the door handle, unraveling it with each step, Theseus set off into the labyrinth." - 2.
 Say the word unraveling with me. - 3.
-The prefix un means "not."
 If something is unraveling, it is unwinding or coming apart. - 4.
 The threads in the old, worn blanket began unraveling after it was washed many, many times. - 5.
 Have you ever had some item that was unraveling?
 Try to use the word unraveling when you tell about it.
 [Ask two or three students.
-If necessary, guide and/or rephrase the students' responses: "Once I had a that started unraveling."] - 6.
+If necessary, guide and/or rephrase the students' responses: "Once I had a \\\\\ that started unraveling."] - 6.
 What's the word we've been talking about?

 Use an Antonyms activity for follow-up.
 Antonyms are words that are the opposite of another word.
 What are some antonyms, or opposites, of the word unraveling?
-(Answers may vary, but may include words such as tying, repairing, fixing, wrapping, etc.) TEKS 2.3.C
+(Answers may vary, but may include words such as tying, repairing, fixing, wrapping, etc.)

-TEKS 2.3.C Identify the meaning of and use words with affixes un-, re-, -ly, -er, and -est (comparative and superlative), and -ion/tion/sion.

-Analyzing Language Choices

-Ask students whether a word is similar to unraveling or the opposite of unraveling.

-Have students identify words that are the opposite of unraveling.

-Challenge students to make a sentence for a word that is the opposite of unraveling.
+MULTILINGUAL/ENGLISH LEARNERS Language Analyzing Language Choices Entering/Emerging Ask students whether a word is similar to unraveling or the opposite of unraveling .
+Transitioning/ Expanding Have students identify words that are the opposite of unraveling.
+Bridging Challenge students to make a sentence for a word that is the opposite of unraveling .

-ELPS 3.D

-Lesson 5: Theseus and the Minotaur Application

 Reading: Students will identify key information about Greek myths to be recorded in a graphic organizer.
+[RL.2.1]